 "At the next CONIAC meeting in March I said I was happy to see if there was any appetite in the industry to do something," he says.

 Talks with construction and major client safety heads, including Dylan Roberts at Skanska and Steve Hails at Crossrail, led to a meeting in November 2014 involving IOSH, the International Institute of Risk and Safety Management and the HSE, which created more momentum for a health summit.
-Trade unions Unite and Ucatt, the British Occupational Hygiene Society, major contractors’ body Build UK and the
+Trade unions Unite and Ucatt, the British Occupational Hygiene Society, major contractors' body Build UK and the Construction Industry Training Board were all brought on board.

 As the summit began to take shape, the group members realised they had the makings of something that could live beyond the event for which it had been created, says Johnson.
 Alongside the task group to plan the January meeting, sub-groups were formed to look at health in building design, health data gathering, health promotion and mental health.
 Those groups will help support the corporate initiatives that result from the chief executives' pledge.